jairajrenjith/Line-Art-Generator/README.md

 4. Save output → **Clean Line-Art Image**

 ## Output
-The processed line-art image will be saved in: `results`
+The processed line-art image will be saved in the `results\` directory.
+(Each image corresponding to each input image in `assets\` directory)

 Made by Jairaj R.